-Students with documented medical or compassionate difficulties or exceptional reasons (e.g., a death in the family or a serious illness) who are unable to submit their work by the end of the term are requested to consult with their instructor and request an SDF.
-The absolute deadline for obtaining an SDF for the course is the examination day scheduled for the course or the last day of examination week, whichever is sooner.
-An SDF must be requested from the registrar's office no later than the last day of exam week in which the course is taken.
-The SDF, when approved, will have a mutually agreed upon deadline that does not extend beyond one year.
+Basic Degree students are expected to hand in assignments by the date given in the course outline.
+This penalty is not applied to students with medical or compassionate difficulties; students facing such difficulties are kindly requested to consult with their faculty adviser or basic degree director, who should make a recommendation on the matter to the instructor.
+The absolute deadline for the course is the examination day scheduled for the course.
+Students who for exceptional reasons (e.g., a death in the family or a serious illness) are unable to complete work by this date may request an extension (SDF = "standing deferred") beyond the term.
+An SDF must be requested from the registrar's office in the student's college of registration no later than the last day of classes in which the course is taken.
+The SDF, when approved, will have a mutually agreed upon deadline that does not extend beyond the conclusion of the following term.
 If a student has not completed work but has not been granted an SDF, a final mark will be submitted calculating a zero for work not submitted.